fishjord/make_swc_quickstart/README.md

 b.
 Explicit list of all analysis steps
 c.
 Ability to update analysis when files have changed
 d.
 Make manages software dependencies

+What does a make file contain? (select all that apply)
+a. rules
+b. data
+c. recipes
+d. dependencies
+e. targets